Neural-Bridge/nb-llm-cache/README.md

 - **Purpose**: Implements caching using a local JSON file.
 - **Description**: Extends `DBIntegrationInterface` to offer a simple, file-based caching mechanism, ideal for lightweight applications or environments where cloud access is limited.

-### LLMCache

-- **Purpose**: A caching layer for function responses.
-- **Description**: This class uses a `DBIntegrationInterface` to cache and retrieve responses of functions based on their arguments.
-It supports features like retrying function calls and excluding specific arguments from cache keys.

 ## Features